raihan-jishan/To-Do-app/README.md

 # To-Do-app
 # this is simple To-Do-application by vanilla js and html css merkup.
-#this project copied inspired by learn with sumit-bangladesh youtube channel.
+#this project copied & inspired by learn with sumit-bangladesh youtube channel.
 # From play with dom playlist. last vedio .
-#i really loved that to making this.
+#i really loved that to making this project ✔❤❤❤.